jianboqi/jekyll-doc-theme/_docs/installation.md

 ### GUI Version

 Currently, the GUI version of LESS is only provided for Windows and Ubuntu 16.04.

 It can be download here:

+After downloading the package, unzip the file, start the program by `./less.sh`

 ### Command line Mode